-If you’re in your basement or near a floor drain and detect an odor that doesn’t smell like roses, you may be smelling sewer gas.
+If you’re in your basement or near a floor drain and detect an odour that doesn’t smell like roses, you may be smelling sewer gas.
 Sewer gas, a by-product of decomposing waste, is a foul-smelling mix of gases.
-The toxic mix includes ammonia, methane and hydrogen sulfide that creates a rotten egg odor.
+The toxic mix includes ammonia, methane and hydrogen sulphide that creates a rotten egg odour.
 Sewer gas is dangerous even in small amounts over long periods when it escapes into homes.

 Plumbing codes are designed to keep it out with a simple device at every fixture that drains into a public sewer or private septic system: a P-trap.
 After you take a shower or wash dishes, the last cup or so of water down the drain stays in the bottom of the curved shape — trapped there, providing a seal between sewer gas on one side and household air on the other.

 Symptoms and effects: Low levels of sewer gas, from sources such as a leaking wax seal under a toilet, can irritate eyes and throat and cause shortness of breath.
-Long term symptoms include fatigue, headaches and dizziness – all things you might dismiss as a cold or the flu, unless you smell the rotten eggs.
-The scent should be distinct until higher concentrations of hydrogen sulfide distort your sense of smell.
+Long-term symptoms include fatigue, headaches and dizziness – all things you might dismiss as a cold or the flu unless you smell the rotten eggs.
+The scent should be distinct until higher concentrations of hydrogen sulphide distort your sense of smell.

 Possible sources of sewer gas include: